ericoporto/ags-manual-wiki/Overlay.md

     int Overlay.X;

-Gets/sets the X co-ordinate of the overlay (ie. the left hand side of the overlay).
+Gets/sets the X co-ordinate of the overlay (i.e. the left hand side of the overlay).

 This allows you to dynamically move overlays around the screen.